anrayliu/pyvidplayer2/documentation.md

 # VideoPlayer(video, rect, interactable=True, loop=False, preview_thumbnails=0)

 VideoPlayers are GUI containers for videos.
 This seeks to mimic standard video players, so clicking it will play/pause playback, and the GUI will only show when the mouse is hovering over it.
+Only supported for Pygame.

 ## Arguments
 ```video``` - Video object to play.